Docy Child

 Control implementation

-Take an inventory of all your vendors and classify them by criticality.
-The most critical vendors are those housing critical or sensitive data.
+1. Take an inventory of all your vendors and classify them by criticality.
+The most critical vendors are those that house critical or sensitive data.

 What evidence do auditors look for?

-• Provide the most recent monitoring review for a critical vendor
+1. Provide the most recent monitoring review for a critical vendor.

 Evidence example

-1. Provide the most recent monitoring review for one critical vendor.
+1. Provide the most recent monitoring review for a critical vendor.

 Join the conversation